 SEO gurus have a diverse skill set, but they usually share a set of characteristics that contribute to their digital expertise.
 That is having the attitude of always willing to learn by probing and keeping an eye out for new strategies that work and have positive contributions to the success of a website.

-For an e-commerce manager, it is good advice to do the same by continuously learning about different SEO strategies and their impact on your brand.
+For an e-commerce manager, it is good advice to do the same by continuously learning about different SEO strategies, like link building, and their impact on your brand.
+Also, consider hiring a specialized agency to improve this strategy by your side.
+For example, if you have a construction company, you might want to look for specialized contractor marketing services.

 9. Content writing and copywriting